-For the best displays, a little forward planning is required.
-Begin to plant summer flowering bulbs, corms and tubers in borders and containers in spring, just as the weather starts to warm up.
-As a rule of thumb, most bulbs should be planted at 3 times their depth, but there are a few exceptions so it's worth checking our planting depth table in our ‘How to grow bulbs' article.
+Plant your summer flowering bulbs, corms and tubers just as the weather starts to warm up in spring.
+As a rule of thumb, most bulbs should be planted at 3 times their depth, but there are a few exceptions so it's worth reading our 'How to grow bulbs' article for more information.

 Airy spheres of purple blooms are followed by extraordinary architectural seedheads - if you can resist cutting them for a flower arrangement!
-Use large groups of Allium 'Big Impact Mixed' to bridge the gap between late summer and high summer.
+Use large groups of allium bulbs to bridge the gap between late spring and high summer.
 Their upright stems will add plenty of structure to sunny, well drained borders.
 Let lower growing perennials cover the old foliage when it becomes unsightly and dies back later in the season.

 Flamboyant blooms and a sensational fragrance make the oriental lily instantly recognisable.
 From tall tree lilies to short ground cover lilies, there's one to suit every garden.
 The large exotic blooms are surprisingly easy to grow.
-To avoid pollen stains try double-flowered Lily ‘China Girl’ which is completely pollen free.
 These stars of the summer border are best grown in containers, waiting in the wings until their big moment.
-Move them to centre stage as their blooms begin to open and then return them backstage as they fade.
+Move them into the limelight as their blooms begin to open and then return them backstage as they fade.

 Tuberous begonias are the most glamorous bulbs for adding a bright colour accent to shady patios.
 They produce beautiful flowers over an incredibly long period, from summer all the way through to the first frosts in November.
-These are perfect candidates for a window box or hanging basket - choose a fragrant variety such as Begonia ‘Fragrant Fountains’ to hang close to doorways where you can appreciate them at their best.
+These are perfect candidates for a window box or hanging basket - choose a cascading variety such as Begonia 'Apricot Shades Improved' to hang close to doorways where you can appreciate them at their best.

 These flamboyant summer bulbs were considered a bit old fashioned, but modern hybrids have brought the gladiolus bang up to date.
 Take a look at the bright colours and ruffled blooms of Gladiolus 'Tango'.
 Their majestic flower stems look fabulous at the back of a border - even better in a vase indoors!
 If elegant simplicity is more your style, try growing the exquisite species Gladiolus murielae.